 - 2 tbsp unsweetened dairy-free milk

 - Preheat the oven to 180c.

-- Chop the banana into 1 inch slices and soften them on a low heat on the hob with the vanilla and almond milk.
+- Chop the banana into 1 inch slices and soften them on a low heat on the hob with the vanilla, dairy-free milk and raisins, if using.

-- Meanwhile, mix together the dessicated coconut, ground almonds and xylitol in a small bowl.
+- Meanwhile, mix together the desiccated coconut, ground almonds and xylitol in a small bowl.
 Stir in the coconut oil and then the almond milk until the mixture clumps together.

 - Divide the softened banana mixture between two ramekin dishes.

 - Top with the crumble mixture and bake for 10 minutes until the top turns golden brown and crisp.

 - Serve immediately and enjoy!